chef-boneyard/dojo-assessment-guide/dojo/dojo-intro.md

 In this exercise, we want to assess your current state.
 After you have that, we want you to agree to a six month goal.

+Note:
+We will remind them throughout the assesement that this isn't a "I would like us to be here in 6 months", but rather "we WILL get here in 6 months"

 # Our Scale